ilyamukhamedov/ilyamukhamedov/README.md

 ### Hi there 👋, I'm Ilya!

-📚 I'm a student at TripleTen, where I'm pursuing my education as a software engineer. 🚀 I have a strong enthusiasm for learning and i am excited about exploring the ever-evolving world of software development.
+📚 I'm a graduate at TripleTen, where I'm pursuing my education as a software engineer. 🚀 I have a strong enthusiasm for learning and i am excited about exploring the ever-evolving world of software development.

 🧗‍♂️ Currently, I work as an industrial climber.
 This job has given me a unique perspective on life.
 Scaling heights and tackling challenging environments make me feel like a real-life Spider-Man, but I've realized that my true passion lies is tech.